majiinbju/react-hacker/README.md

 - [ESlint](https://eslint.org/docs/user-guide/configuring/)
 - [Prettier](https://prettier.io/docs/en/index.html)

-# Usage
+## Usage

 The starter consists of a simple two page template to demonstrate everything is hooked up and working.
-React router is setup
+You should be able to start writing custom code write away.
+Also, there are examples of how to use Emotion in various ways in the code.

 - `git clone https://github.com/DZuz14/react-hacker.git`
 - `cd react-hacker`
 - `npm i` or `yarn`
 - `npm start` or `yarn start`

-If your browser does not automatically open, visit `http://localhost:8080`
+If your browser does not automatically open, visit `http://localhost:8080`.